RULES OF FOUR SQUARE

 Lines:

-- All court lines are 1 inch wide.
+- All court lines are 1-2 inches wide.

 - Outside lines are in-bounds; a ball landing on these remains in play.